Revelation 2:18-3:6 Lesson 472

 Sardis, the dead church (3:1-6).

-Look for Jesus' praise, denunciation, warning, and promise to both churches.
+Look for Jesus' praise, rebuke, warning, and promise to both churches.

 Lesson 471 continues.